 Lighting accounts for 10 to 20% of the average UK household’s energy consumption.
-If you’re looking for ways to save energy at home, using energy efficient light bulbs and following some simple tips could be an easy way to reduce your bill.
+If you’re looking for ways of saving energy at home, using energy efficient light bulbs and following some simple tips could be an easy way to reduce your bill.

 Traditional bulbs such as incandescent, or filament bulbs, only convert about 5% of the electricity they use into light, meaning energy is wasted.
 Switching to newer types of bulbs, such as CFLs, LED bulbs and halogen bulbs will help you cut your energy usage.